In Japanese, there are several expressions that describe a state continuing.

 静かなまま

-It is mainly for situations where the result of an action has been left as it is.
+It is basically used in situations where the result of an action is left as it is.

 Examples